 Payment is restricted to the following instruments: U.S. currency (no greater than $10,000); bank cashier's check; credit union cashier's check issued by a Federal or State chartered Credit Union; U.S. Postal Service or commercial money order; travelers' checks; official checks; properly endorsed United States Federal, State, or local government checks; MasterCard, VISA, Discover (Novus), American Express, processed manually or online through the Department of Treasury's electronic payment service via GSA Auctions℠ bidder's summary page; Electronic Funds Transfer (EFT) or Wire Transfer (WT).
+If you are making payment via EFT/Wire Transfers, please contact the regional Sales office responsible for a specific item to make arrangements.
 Certified checks, bank drafts and debit cards with dollar limitations and/or requiring a PIN number are not acceptable.
-All checks and money orders must be made payable to the General Services Administration or GSA.

-Credit card payments can be made via GSA Auctions℠ from the "My Summary" page utilizing the "Trades" feature.
-Online payments are processed through the Department of Treasury’s electronic payment service via GSA Auctions℠, which is a secure government-wide payment collection portal and transaction engine created and managed by the U.S. Department of the Treasury's Financial Management Service (FMS).
-By Treasury policy, credit card payments are restricted to a $49,999.99 dollar limit and one card per transaction.
+Online payments are processed through the Department of Treasury’s electronic payment service via GSA Auctions℠, which is a secure government-wide payment collection portal and transaction engine created and managed by the U.S. Department of the Treasury's Bureau of Fiscal Service, previously known as Financial Management Service (FMS).
+By Treasury policy, credit card payments are restricted to a $49,999.99 dollar limit and no more than two cards per transaction.